 Definition of “SRE” What is Site Reliability Engineering?

 Site Reliability Engineering, or short-SRE is a.
 Google-developed Service Management model.
-Development and operation of large distributed systems are closely linked.
+Outsourcing development and operation of large distributed systems are closely linked.
 The control processes constitute a specification of the DevOps philosophy.

 CompaniesIn Site Reliability Engineering, the Development Team also includes members who also have an Operations Background.

 Site Reliability Engineers bridge the gap between development and operations by applying on issues of system administration software technical way of thinking.
 Share your work evenly between operating and development tasks.
 The ideal candidate for a SRE Post is, therefore, either a Software engineer with a strong Background as an Administrator or a highly skilled system administrator with experience in programming and automation.

 SRE staff will investigate the operation of the resilience and vulnerability of the systems, in order to make optimization and scaling opportunities.
 In addition, the search for solutions, the handling of systems with the same priority to simplify.
 Experience in the operation of large IT infrastructures, flows directly into the development of the structures.